heysokam/wgpu/readme.md

 ## Mandatory Disclaimers
 This library goes beyond a raw wrapper, and takes assumptions on how rendering will be done.
 If you only want to access the wgpu wrapper, you can do `import ngpu/wgpu` instead.
-If you don't like the naming convention used, then do `import ngpu/wgpu/raw`.
+If you don't like the naming convention used in the wrapper, then do `import ngpu/wgpu/raw`.